Tabagonet/studio/README.md

-# AutoPress AI - Local Development Setup
+un # AutoPress AI - Local Development Setup

 Welcome to the local development environment for AutoPress AI.
 This guide will walk you through the steps to get the project running on your own machine using Visual Studio Code.